Zilliqa/zilliqa-developer/core/consensus-protocol.md

 - `COMMIT_WINDOW_IN_SECONDS` - This specifies the maximum duration the leader will wait to receive commits, if the subset count is more than 1.

-- `CONSENSUS_MSG_ORDER_BLOCK_WINDOW` - This is used at the `DirectoryService` or `Node` level to indicate the number of seconds the node will delay processing a consensus message that is not applicable to the current state of the consensus object.
+- `CONSENSUS_MSG_ORDER_BLOCK_WINDOW` - This is used at the `DirectoryService` or `Node` level to indicate the number of seconds the node will delay processing a particular consensus message that is not applicable to the current state of the consensus object (based on `ConsensusCommon::CanProcessMessage()`).

-- `CONSENSUS_OBJECT_TIMEOUT` - This is used at the `DirectoryService` or `Node` level to indicate the number of seconds the node will delay processing a consensus message that is not applicable to the current state of the `DirectoryService` or `Node` instance.
+- `CONSENSUS_OBJECT_TIMEOUT` - This is used at the `DirectoryService` or `Node` level to indicate the number of seconds the node will delay processing a consensus message that is not applicable to the current state of the `DirectoryService` or `Node` instance (e.g., a DS node may have received a view change consensus message while it is still not in the `VIEWCHANGE_CONSENSUS` state).

 - `DS_NUM_CONSENSUS_SUBSETS` - This indicates the number of consensus subsets to be used for consensus within the DS committee.